cturner91/IndexedList/README.md

 A python class which maintains an index of values in the list, improving read/query performance.

+## Why?

+I have been reading [Designing Data-Intensive Applications](https://www.amazon.co.uk/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) and I wanted to try putting some of the concepts to use and writing some high-performing code.

+## How?

 A complementary class BaseList has been created with similar methods: `add`, `delete`, and `query`.
 For the BaseList, `add` and `delete` are trivial list methods, while `query` makes use of list comprehensions to filter the results appropriately.

 The IndexedList class maintains an index for the list in its `.values` attribute.
 This index gets updated when the `add`/`delete` methods are called.
 This leads to slower write performance (`add` and `delete`) but much faster read (`query`) performance.